What You Need to Know About Health Educator

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

-In 2016, there was an estimated number of 61,000 jobs in the United States for Health Educator.
+There were about 61,000 jobs for Health Educator in 2016 (in the United States).
 New jobs are being produced at a rate of 14.6% which is above the national average.
 The Bureau of Labor Statistics predicts 8,900 new jobs for Health Educator by 2026.
 Due to new job openings and attrition, there will be an average of 8,700 job openings in this field each year.

 The states with the most job growth for Health Educator are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maryland, Illinois, or Mississippi.
 These states have the worst job growth for this type of profession.